GNU epsilon -- an extensible programming language: Syntactic extensions: the personality

 The general plan, developed in greater detail throughout the rest of this section, consists of four phases: \begin{enumerate}[\em (i)] \item extend Scheme by adding untyped data (\SECTION\ref{bootstrap-phase-1}); \item implement \EPSILONZERO with s-expression syntax plus definition forms using Scheme macros (\SECTION\ref{bootstrap-phase-2}); \item in this temporary \EPSILONZERO implementation, build the core data structures we need upon untyped data, an \EPSILONZERO self-interpreter relying on reflective global structures, macros and transforms (\SECTION\ref{bootstrap-phase-3}); \item fill reflective global structures by re-interpreting the core definitions above, so that the interpreter becomes usable (\SECTION\ref{bootstrap-phase-4}); \end{enumerate} As it should be clear now, developing \EPSILONONE from \EPSILONZERO up to the point where we can define s-expressions, macroexpansion and transforms requires a certain amount of code (about 2000 lines) in which we have to use \EPSILONZERO to build some machinery, much of which is useful as part of a generic utility library as well and hence deserves to be considered as ``belonging'' to \EPSILONONE.
 Part of the ``library'' in \EPSILONONE exists because of this necessity, while most of the rest relies on syntactic abstraction and is defined \textit{after} the fourth phase, the aim being simply to make \EPSILONONE more convenient to use (\SECTION\ref{sample-extensions}).

-The fourth phase, after which the global state can be queried, also makes it possible to \textit{unexec} away from Guile into a different runtime (\SECTION\ref{more-than-one-runtime}). \\ \\ In the following we are going to show code snippets from the implementation, which is available in a public bzr repository on GNU Savannah: \url{https://savannah.gnu.org/bzr/?group=epsilon}.
+The fourth phase, after which the global state can be queried, also makes it possible to \textit{unexec} away from Guile into a different runtime (\SECTION\ref{more-than-one-runtime}). \\ \\ In the following we are going to show code snippets from the implementation, which is available in a public bzr repository on GNU Savannah: \url{https://savannah.gnu.org/bzr/?group=epsilon} [2015 note: the repository switched to git in late 2013: see \SECTION\ref{new-repo}].
 We will usually omit or condense comments and may change indentation for reasons of space, but we will \textit{not} simplify the code for this presentation.

 This discussion deals with the state of the implementation as of Summer 2012.